hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure/14-api-driven-workflows/assignment.md

 difficulty: basic
 timelimit: 1800
 ---
-In the final challenge you'll directly interact with the Terraform Cloud API.
-Terraform Cloud has a rich API that lets you do everything you can do in the GUI and more.
+In the final challenge you'll directly interact with the HCP Terraform API.
+HCP Terraform has a rich API that lets you do everything you can do in the GUI and more.
 Intermediate and advanced users utilize the API to create complex integrations that work with external systems.

 Your goal is to configure three variables in the hashicat-azure workspace and then trigger a Terraform run using only the API.
 The three variables you need to configure are:
 - `placeholder` An image placeholder URL.
 Examples: placekitten.com, placedog.net, picsum.photos